 MFL Statement of Intent

 At Cupernham Junior School we aim to teach all children French throughout Key Stage 2.
 We believe that it is important that the children gain experiences of other languages and cultures.
-We aim to heighten their awareness of these through the teaching of various topics throughout the school year.
-European days and cross-curricular links help to support this ethos.
+Children engage in a progressive curriculum which is taught through embedding the four pillars of language learning:

 The National Curriculum for languages aims to ensure that all pupils:

 - understand and respond to spoken and written language from a variety of authentic sources